geospaitial-lab/aviary/docs/index.md

   .md-sidebar--secondary { visibility: hidden }
 </style>

-aviary provides composable components for building inference and postprocessing pipelines for remote sensing data.
+aviary provides composable components for tile-based processing of geospatial data.
 This enables you to easily run models on large datasets, export the predictions in a georeferenced file format and postprocess them for further downstream tasks.<br />
 Besides the pipelines, aviary also provides task-specific models for remote sensing applications.